-- e.
-Any or all of the information outlined in this Section may be requested from applicants to ensure that all relevant and required information pertaining to a development application is available at the time of submission, to enable Council and its delegated authorities make informed decisions within the time periods prescribed by the Planning Act. - f.
-Any information provided in support of an application for development submitted under the Planning Act is considered public, and is available for public review.
+e.
+Any or all of the information outlined in this Section may be requested from applicants to ensure that all relevant and required information pertaining to a development application is available at the time of submission, to enable Council and its delegated authorities make informed decisions within the time periods prescribed by the Planning Act.

-- g.
-For planning applications to be deemed complete, the following mandatory items shall be submitted to the City, and shall be carried out to the satisfaction of the City.

-- i.
-Application Form;

-- ii.
-Covering Letter; and,

-- iii.
-Required Fees and Studies.

-- h.
-The City may require any/all of the studies included in Table 2: Required Studies as part of a complete application:
+- f.
+Any information provided in support of an application for development submitted under the Planning Act is considered public, and is available for public review. - g.
+For planning applications to be deemed complete, the following mandatory items shall be submitted to the City, and shall be carried out to the satisfaction of the City. - i.
+Application Form; - ii.
+Covering Letter; and, - iii.
+Required Fees and Studies. - h.
+The City may require any/all of the studies included in the list of studies identified below:

-Table 2: Required Studies
+Required Studies